aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 - Update `pom.xml` and replace all existing dependencies with the monolithic module.
 - No change required in source files

-Open issues:

-- Will core types will have to go under `software.amazon.awscdk` instead of `software.amazon.awscdk.core`?
-This depends if submodule renaming will support specifying the per-language names for the root module.

 ### .NET